- Our Government

 - Debbie Dymarkowski, Emerald Queen Hotel and Casino and Sunshine Motel (lodging establishment)

-In accordance with Fife Municipal Code, the Committee must be comprised of five to seven members:
+In accordance with Fife Municipal Code, the commission must be comprised of five members:

 - At least two representatives of activities authorized to be funded by the tax

-The number of collectees must always be equal or more than the number of collectors.
+The number of collectees must always be equal to the number of collectors on the commission.

-The City of Fife sets a tax on overnight stays in the City.
+The City of Fife sets a tax on overnight stays in the city.
 This tax can only be used for tourism purposes.
-The Lodging Tax Advisory Committee (LTAC) advises the City Council on how to use this revenue.
+The Lodging Tax Advisory Commission (LTAC) advises the Fife City Council on how to use this revenue.

 State law requires cities with a lodging tax fund to establish an advisory committee and identifies how the funds may be used.
 Lodging tax revenue may be used to: promote and operate events, locations, and activities for the purpose of attracting visitors; pay for capital costs of some tourism-related facilities; and fund the operation of visitor/convention agencies.

-The City hosts an annual process, allowing businesses and citizens to propose ways to use the lodging tax revenue.
-The process works like this:
+The city hosts an annual process, allowing businesses and citizens to propose ways to use the lodging tax revenue.
+The process for 2022 is:

-- June 1 - The City publishes a notice that it’s requesting proposals for how to spend lodging tax revenue.
+- July 1 - The city publishes a notice requesting proposals for how to spend lodging tax revenue for 2023 and 2024.

-- July 16 - The Committee makes recommendations to the Council about which proposals to fund.
+- August 10 - The lodging tax advisory commission will meet and review applications and then make recommendations to the council about which proposals to fund.

-- January - Contracts are issued to carry out the proposals.
+- December/January - Contracts are issued to carry out the proposals.

 - Contractors submit reports on their projects throughout the year.